UOW-AICyberSecurity/Jupyter-on-Docker/README.md

 docker-compose up -d
 ```

-# How to akses it
+# How to access it
 Go to http://localhost:8888

 # Notes